Linear estimation of global average treatment effects: Introduction

 \section{Introduction}

-Experimental program evaluations typically treat a subset of the relevant units in order to determine whether or not more of them should then be treated. \citet{worms}'s results on the impacts of deworming medication in a sample of 2,300 schoolchildren in Kenya, for example, helped shaped subsequent debate (the so-called ``worm wars'') over whether or not to administer similar medication to \emph{all} schoolchildren in Kenya, and beyond.
-In such settings the parameter of interest is the (average) causal effect of treating \emph{all} units within some given class under consideration vs treating none of them---what we will call the ``average global effect'' (AGE) of an intervention.
+Economists often study situations in which some units received a given treatment in order to estimate the consequences of treating more of them.
+For example, \citeapos{worms} eevaluation of deworming medication in a sample of 2,300 schoolchildren shaped subsequent debate over whether to administer similar medication to all schoolchildren in Kenya and beyond.
+A key quantity for policy-making in such settings is the global average treatment effect (GATE), or average causal effect of treating all (relevant) units.

+Learning the GATE is challenging, even when treatment is randomly assigned, because it compares two counterfactual states which are never directly observed for \emph{any} unit: one in which it, and all other units, are treated, and another in which none are.
+The econometrician must therefore extrapolate from, for example, the observed outcome for a unit with many treated neighbors to its counterfactual outcome had everyone been treated.
+Such extrapolation requires an assumption controlling interference or ``spillovers" between units.

-How can we learn the effects of treating everyone from an experiment that treats only some?
-As neither counterfactual state is observed, this evidently requires further assumptions.
-One approach is to assume that spillovers are ``local'' in some sense, so that treating any given unit affects only a small number of neighboring units \citep{Manski13}.\footnote{Or in the extreme case, \emph{no} neighboring units, i.e. the ``Stable Unit Treatment Value Assumption'' (SUTVA).} For example, one might assume that spillovers are contained within villages.
-But such assumptions are often in uncomfortable tension with economic theory.
-Equilibrium models in economics typically have the property that everyone's behavior affects everyone else to some degree---through prices, unpriced externalities, strategic interactions, and so on.
-And field experiments themselves have begun to illustrate precisely these kinds of far-reaching general-equilibrium effects as they have been conducted at larger scales \citep{PNKMJPE}.
-Reforming a public workfare program in India, for example, affected market wages and employment, land rents, and firm entry, among other outcomes \citep{Muralidharanetal2021GE}.
-Causal channels like these seem hard to reconcile with any assumption that spillovers have strictly local support.
+The predominant approach to dealing with spillovers has been to assume they are local via exposure mappings \citep{Manski13} which imply that treating one unit affects only a small number of neighbors, such as those within the same classroom or village.
+(The Stable Unit Treatment Value Assumption is an extreme example, implying that \emph{no} other units are affected.)
+But such assumptions are sometimes in uncomfortable tension with physical or economic logic.
+Parasitic worms, as \citet{worms} emphasized, need not stay neatly confined within a classroom.
+Economic models often imply that everyone's behavior affects everyone else to some degree through prices, strategic interactions, and other mechanisms.
+Recent, large-scale field experiments have illustrated these kinds of far-reaching general-equilibrium effects \citep{MuralidharanNiehaus2017}.
+Reforming a public workfare program in India, for example, affected market wages and employment, land rents, and firm entry, and these effects did not stop at sub-district boundaries \citep{Muralidharanetal2021GE}.
+Causal channels like these are difficult to reconcile with strictly local spillovers.